Appealing a Registration Committee Decision

 Request a 2nd File Review – If you have new information for the Committee’s consideration, you can submit a letter of request for review to the Committee.

 Health Professions Appeal and Review Board – HPARB is an independent tribunal, established by the provincial government, for all health professions.
 After you have received the committee’s written decision, you have 30 days to request a review by HPARB.

 HPARB may confirm the Registration Committee’s decision; ask the Registration Committee to direct the Registrar to issue a licence; or refer the matter back to the Registration Committee for further consideration.

 If you wish to appeal a National Board Exam decision, you will need to contact the appropriate examining body.
 Canadian Veterinary Medical Association – National Examining Board processes are outlined in the Candidates Enrollment Guide (Information for Applicants) on the CVMA website.

 American Veterinary Medical Association – Educational Commission for Foreign Veterinary Graduates processes are on the AVMA website.

-National Board of Veterinary Medical Examiners processes are outlined in the Candidate Bulletin on the NBVME website.
+International Council for Veterianry Assessment processes are outlined in the Candidate Bulletin on the ICVA website.